cividi/whitepaper/README.md

 <img src="https://datalets.ch/projects/sixhackathon.jpg" width="300">

-### Oleg
+### Oleg Lavrovsky

 Email HN IRC XMPP

 ---

+# Abstract

+Cividi is a collaboration between city and software architects, proposing a powerful environment for applying data science to urban planning purposes.
+When diverse sources of information are connected together, the anonymized datasets are cleaned, normalized, validated, aggregated, made into ready-to-analyze resources - the foundations are laid for _Smart Use_ of the urban landscape.
+This development in itself leads to _Responsive Cities_ built by the people and algorithms enabling superior models for addressing spatial challenges.

+Data about the urban environment is collected today in many manual and automated ways from authoritative and unofficial sources, standardized to allow it to be queried, analyzed, and combined with other data.
+Factors crucial to critical understanding of the urban landscape, such as finding matches, commonalities and connections between functional areas, have been increasingly made possible with access to the information as structured data.
+These innovative approaches need to be more widely used - and understood.

+Cividi users are citizens empowered by data infrastructure, who consult information sources and make better decisions.
+They are able to verify the due diligence on architectural plans, connect the dots between local street projects and massive city-scale investments, explore the science behind open data and algorithms, participate in crowdsourcing projects, connect their own software and hardware, and even become employed in studies contracted through an online marketplace.

+We believe that an ideal environment for imagining neighborhoods of the future, is one where the differences of perspective between the planner, architect, data scientist, civic activist are no longer a deciding factor in determining the outcome of development projects.
+By eliminating friction in technical components and motivating collaboration between user of diverse skills, we are building bridges that decrease planning deadlock, increase productivity, and bring enormous potential cost benefits.

+---

 # Theses

-We are working on three theses relevant to the technical architecture of this project, which help us to identify key stakeholders and challenges on the longer roadmap.
+There are three basic ideas fundamental this project, which help us to identify key stakeholders and focus our challenges on the longer timescale.

-### Big Architecture is facing Big Changes
+### I. Big Architecture is facing Big Changes

+We have to enable the architects, planners, engineers and policymakers to work together with the citizenry through shared insights into what makes a city tick.
+Why?
 Just as with other professional services businesses, the connection between those who provide a service and those who purchase it has transformed, creating demand for a more collaborative and open relationship.
 From the customer’s perspective there is a heightened sense that their relationship with their urban planning firms should be more like their relationships with other vendors: transparent, open, cooperative, actively managed and predictable.

-These trends are pushing leading architecture firms to realize that, if they want to stay competitive, they must change.
+These trends are pushing leading firms to realize that, if they want to stay competitive, they must change.
 This reflects the shifting dynamics of modern city politics, which in the age of eGovernment and dropping poll counts, is concerned with ensuring citizen participation through ancillary means.
-Our overarching goal is to enable the architects, planners, engineers and policymakers to work together with the citizenry through shared insights into the data of what makes a city tick.

-### Civic Innovation takes Practice
+### II.
+Civic Innovation takes Practice

-Borrowed from the late night engineering culture of pioneering technical campuses in the 60s, the term “hackathon” is a blend of the words “hack” and “marathon,” and refers to an intensive collaboration of people working on a project or exploring solutions to a difficult problem within strict time constraints (usually 24 or 48 hours).

-Encouraged by the ideas, outcomes and learning opportunities that have come out of hackathons, we are putting it to the test in this project by organizing an urban analytics hackathon in early 2020 to invite developers to hack on our platform.
-In the meantime we are actively supporting and participating in a variety of external hackathons to get early exposure to the community.
-If our platform works for these kinds of events and audiences, we believe it will have a chance to have viral potential and scale beyond the initial applications while accelerating our development.
+In addition to getting close to our online audience, we intend to make Cividi a common sight at events IRL (In the Real World).
+Borrowed from the late night engineering culture of pioneering technical campuses in the 60s, the term “hackathon” refers to an intensive collaboration of people working on a project or exploring solutions to a difficult problem within strict time constraints.
+By organizing urban analytics hackathons we will invite developers to hack on our platform and build their own solutions on top of it.
+We will actively support and participate in third party events, get early exposure to the community.
+If our platform works for these kinds of audiences, it will gain viral potential and scale beyond the initial applications while accelerating our open source development model.

 ### Algorithmic planning needs Trust models

-Going from a smart city to a responsive city means putting more minute-to-minute decisions into the hands of technological processes, which orchestrate algorithms that need to be proven both for their effective and ethical qualities.
-We have been working on embedding transparency into the analytical process from day one, learning to work with a variety of communication channels to ensure that laypeople - concerned citizens - can understand the system, not only the data scientists and engineers who designed it.
+Going from a Smart city to a Responsive city means putting more minute-to-minute decisions into the hands of technological processes, which orchestrate algorithms that need to be proven both for their effective and ethical qualities.
+We have been working on embedding transparency into the analytics process from day one, learning to work with a variety of communication channels to ensure that laypeople - concerned citizens - can understand the system, not only the data scientists and engineers who designed it.
 Instead of creating "black boxes", we will promote systems that are built to be tamper-proof and explanatory on various levels.
+Investing into the development of deepening foundation for data trust will be a key part of our work.

 ---

 # Guiding principles

-At the launch of a new initiative it is important to share a set of principles clarifying the vision of management.
-The following is a list of key starting points.
+At the launch of any new initiative it is important to state a set of principles clarifying the vision of management.
+As we are a Civic Tech initiative that strives to provoke and complement developments in the legal and political field, we are acutely aware of the role that governance plays in our idea - and are therefore following closely the developments of new ethical, philosophic and regulatory frameworks around the idea of 'humane' or _responsible_ technology.
+Details are presented in the following sections.

 **Crowd-based**

 Our vision for the scope of the project is ambitious, and we cannot hope to achieve these goals within a reasonable time with hired hands alone.
-We will pursue a crowdsourced approach at all levels of operations, in research and in development, and aim to grow into the form of a crowd-based, distributed organization - such as a Cooperative - in the near future.
+We will pursue a crowd-sourced approach at all levels of operations, in research and in development, and aim to grow into an open, distributed organization form in the near future.
 This means a dedication to ethical foundations and pursuit of inclusion and diversity of opinion above all.

 **Open platform**